The basics of IR35

 If a contract is likely to be only short term or a one off then working via an existing personal service company might be the simplest for you.
 If you are entering into a longer term contract, or you think you will be undertaking similar IR35 positions in the future, then it would make more sense to explore using an Umbrella company.
 It appears that many agencies and public sector bodies are not set up to administer the payroll process or find it cumbersome to operate.
 Therefore the solution would be to operate through an umbrella company.
 This omits the need to process the salary twice (with the associated costs) and simplifies the process.
 Using an umbrella company means that the right amount of tax and NI is deducted at the point you are paid and you may also deduct certain expenses from the salary calculation.
 Some agencies are offering two day rates; one for operating through your limited company and a slightly higher day rate for utilising an umbrella company.

-Competex Umbrella Ltd offers a fully compliant umbrella service, paying allowable tax free expenses, pension contributions and salary sacrifice arrangements.
+Competex Pro offers a specialist umbrella company service for interim managers and consultants, taking care of all your employment rights and paying allowable tax free expenses, pension contributions and salary sacrifice arrangements.

 The ESS tool